ropensci-archive/dvn/README.md

 The core workflow for the Data Deposit API involves creating a study listing using `dvCreateStudy`, adding one or more files with `dvAddFile`, and then making the study public with `dvReleaseStudy`.
 Use of all Data Deposit API functions requires a valid username and password for the selected Dataverse Network, which can be set in each function call or globally using `options(dvn.user = 'username', dvn.pwd = 'password')`.

 * `dvCreateStudy`, to create a study listing using metadata (i.e., cataloging information)
   * Use `dvBuildMetadata` to create metadata for use in `dvCreateStudy` or `dvEditStudy`
   * Use `dvEditStudy` to overwrite a study's metadata
 * `dvAddFile`, to add file(s) or active R dataframes to a study
 * `dvReleaseStudy`, to publicly release a study

 The following functions allow users to view and modify existing studies:
-* `dvServiceDoc`, to identify the dataverse(s) accessible to a user
+* `dvDeleteFile`, to delete a file from a study
- * This is not particularly relevant to users with access to only one dataverse
- * Using `dvTermsOfUse(dvServiceDoc())` displays Terms Of Use as HTML for available dataverse(s)
+* `dvDeleteStudy`, to deaccession a released study, or delete an unreleased study
 * `dvUserStudies`, to list studies in a named dataverse
 * `dvStudyStatement`, to access a summary of a study (including citation and stable URI)
+* `dvServiceDoc`, to identify the dataverse(s) accessible to a user (This is not particularly relevant to users with access to only one dataverse)
-* `dvStudyAtom`, to view study-level URIs for using the Data Deposit API
- * This is not important for most users, unless they plan to call `dvDepositQuery` directly
+* `dvStudyAtom`, to view study-level URIs for using the Data Deposit API (This is not important for most users, unless they plan to call `dvDepositQuery` directly)
-* `dvDeleteFile`, to delete a file from a study
-* `dvDeleteStudy`, to deaccession a released study, or delete an unreleased study